c-haisten/c2c_summit/c2c-summit-lab-guide.md

 One of the most important parts of securing the banking app during runtime is preventing attacks.
 Like actual banks that have preventative capabilities such as safes and security guards, Exampli Corp uses Prisma Cloud defenders to prevent attacks from happening in real-time when all  prior controls fail.

-Lets begin by looking at some the modelling Prisma Cloud provides.
-Process level detail and critical forensic information are modeled to give both visibility and aid in investigations for indicators of compromise.
-Spend some time reviewing the forensic information Prisma Cloud provides, feel free to look back in time.

-1. Next, take a closer look at the containers that are running on the Bank of Anthos GKE hosts.
-Navigate back to **Radar -> Containers**
+1. Navigate back to **Radar -> Containers**

-2. Let’s look at the default namespace for the bank-of-anthos cluster.
-Here you can see the microservices running in containers that are powering this simple application.
+2. Ensure you are on the default namespace for the bank-of-anthos cluster.
 Your screen should look similar to the screenshot below:

 ![Alt text for image](/screenshots/preventing-attacks-2.png "Optional title")